Two-tier education change

 What is going to happen to best schools?

-Shefford and Stotfold cluster: Campton, Gothic Mede, Gravenhurst and Langford Village Academies, all lower schools, are set to become primary schools.
+Shefford and Stotfold cluster: Campton, Gothic Mede, and Gravenhurst Academies, all lower schools, are set to become primary schools.
+Langford Village Academy converted from lower to primary in September 2021.

 Etonbury and Pix Brook Academies will convert to secondary schools.